Rules, Regulations & FAQs

 Are there time cut offs?

-Are there any places to reroute onto a shorter course?
+Are there places to reroute onto a shorter course?

 What should I do with my trash?